Guidance under regulation 18 of the Health Protection (Coronavirus Restrictions) (No.5) (Wales) Regulations 2020.

 Where premises are open to young children, it may not be practicable to attempt to rigidly maintain continual 2 metre distancing between those children (or even between those children and any adults on the premises).
 This is in part because it is harder for younger children to understand the concept of physical distancing, and in part because appropriate support from carers will often require closer contact.
 It is also of note that evidence suggests that younger children are less likely to transmit the virus (whether to other children or to adults), and that the virus appears in general to have a milder effect on children than on adults.

 Finally, we recognise that maintaining 2 metre physical distancing could place some businesses under significant commercial strain.
-Although protecting public health and maintaining public confidence should be the priority, businesses are able to operate shorter physical distancing if the cost implications of maintaining 2 metre physical distancing are such that they would make the business unviable.
+Although protecting public health and maintaining public confidence should be the priority, businesses which are able to be open under the Alert Level in force, are able to operate shorter physical distancing if the cost implications of maintaining 2 metre physical distancing are such that they would make the business unviable.
 However, in these cases it is vital that other reasonable measures are put in place to prevent the risk of exposure to coronavirus, as set out in the section below.